 I’m trying hard to enjoy the new second series of Underbelly on Channel Nine but am finding the number of ads are making it almost unwatchable.
 As a general rule, I avoid watching the free-to-air commercial channels live – their ad breaks are too destructive to the momentum of any program.
 So I pre-recorded Underbelly.
 But even then, I was annoyed by the number of times I had to fast-forward through the clutter of fifteen second ads.
 Ad buying in such numbers is huge business for broadcasters, but has the potential to destroy audience by over-saturation.

-Over at the Special Broadcasting Service (SBS), the marketers are convinced high clutter ads are counter-productive.
+Over at SBS the marketers are convinced high clutter ads are counter-productive.
 The state owned station has regulatory limitations on how much commercial airtime and claims this makes it attractive to advertisers.
 Last week they launched a trade press campaign called “avoid the clutter”.
 The campaign urges advertisers to switch to SBS because their commercial breaks are the shortest on Australian free-to-air (excepting ABC), and therefore, claims SBS, the advertisers will “get 83% better recall and an audience that’s 45% more engaged.”

 Brown first arrived at the station two years earlier as head of television.
-He told the authors of “The SBS Story” that when he started he found an organisation captive to the “Anglo arthouse” camp.
-He criticised the station’s focus on documentaries and foreign movies.
-“I’ve got no problems with any of those programs, but they are not exactly defining of our charter,” said Brown in the book.
-Instead he wants an emphasis on locally commissioned content and a shift away from international acquisitions to meet its charter obligations.
+He told “The SBS Story” that when he started he found an organisation captive to the “Anglo arthouse” camp.
+He criticised the focus on documentaries and foreign movies.
+“I’ve got no problems with any of those programs, but they are not exactly defining of our charter,” said Brown.
+Instead he wanted an emphasis on locally commissioned content and a shift away from international acquisitions to meet its charter obligations.

 SBS has responded in three ways; by programming more populist, imported English language shows (Mythbusters, Top Gear, South Park), enhancing the brand’s online presence, and most crucially, giving greater prominence to advertising.
 Brown defends these measures by saying the channel must become more relevant “for all Australians”.
-As he said in his speech to the Press Club in 2007 (attachment of speech opens in document format): “ How can we be relevant, justify the public expenditure and meet our Charter obligations if only a fraction of Australians are tuning in?”
+As he said to the Press Club in 2007 (attachment of speech): “ How can we be relevant, justify the public expenditure and meet our Charter obligations if only a fraction of Australians are tuning in?”

 Brown disagrees and argues the new SBS model creates quality content.
 He says the advertising revenue generated by programs such as Top Gear cross-subsidises innovative locally commissioned content.
 For him, commercialism enhances the station’s public service mandate.
-But there is a tension between the two that must be negotiated.
 SBS’s core principles of difference and diversity remain valid.
 In-program ads not only increase revenue but also allow for effective cross-promotion of other SBS programs.
-The problem is that the station may sacrifice its distinctiveness in the search for all-encompassing advertising revenue.
+The problem is the station may sacrifice its distinctiveness in the search for all-encompassing advertising revenue.
 Perhaps the clutter argument is an acknowledgement is that less is more for a public broadcaster.